bbertucc/bb-starter-theme/README.md

 ### Getting Started
 Follow these steps to integrate the theme:
 1. Install [Advanced Custom Fields] (version 5+)
-2. Import the [acf-page_content.json] file into ACF.
-3. Install & activate the theme.
+2. Install & activate the theme.

 ### Styling the Theme
 Lots of thought went into the structure in the `/styles` folder.
 I'm trying to be explicit, while avoiding redundancy.
 All SCSS is pulled into `style.scss`.
 There you can update the theme name and add any external fonts.
 You should then move to `_variables.scss` where all the theme variables are stored.
 After that, I would jump into any one of the files (they all should be pretty straight forward and most correspond with template parts).